csound-flossmanual/csound-floss/book/01-c-intensities.md

 Sound intensity depends on many factors.
 One of the most important is the effective mean of the amplitudes in a certain time span.
 This is called the Root Mean Square (RMS) value.
-To calculate it, you have (1) to calculate the squared amplitudes of number N samples.
+To calculate it, you have (1) to calculate the squared amplitudes of N samples.
 Then you (2) divide the result by N to calculate the mean of it.
 Finally (3) take the square root.

-Let us consider a simple example and then look how to derive rms values within Csound.
+Let us consider a simple example and then look at how to derive rms values within Csound.
 Assuming we have a sine wave which consists of 16 samples, we get these amplitudes: